Gerhard Ritter: Variety of outcomes

-Niall Ferguson is a British historian who served as a professor at Oxford University and then at Harvard University.
+Niall Ferguson is a British historian who served as a professor at the University of Oxford and then at Harvard University.
 In his 1998 work on World War II, The Pity of War, Ferguson reviewed Fischer's claims about German objectives in a European war:

 "Yet there is a fundamental flaw in Fischer's reasoning which too many historians have let pass.
 It is the assumption that Germany's aims as stated after the war had begun were the same as German aims beforehand."

 Ferguson then recited how a September 1914 program of German aims "is sometimes portrayed as if it were the first open statement of aims which had existed before the outbreak of war....
 But the inescapable fact is that no evidence has ever been found by Fischer and his pupils that these objectives existed before Britain's entry into the war....
 All that Fischer can produce are the pre-war pipedreams of a few Pan-Germans and businessmen, none of which had any official status, as well as the occasional bellicose utterances of the Kaiser...".

 Ferguson also criticised Fischer for seizing on the notion that right-wing officeholders in Germany used an aggressive foreign policy to gain domestic political advantage over the German left.
 Such misuse of foreign policy, Ferguson noted, "was hardly the invention of the German Right", which in effect repeated the charge made by Mommsen (see above) that Fischer neglected the historical context.
 In fact, conservative office holders in Germany were articulate and aware that a European war could lead to the ascendancy of the left whether the war was won or lost.